 The mid-course review of the Standards for Accreditation is undertaken in keeping with the Policy on the Revision and Review of Standards for Accreditation which specifies “At the fifth year of the ten-year standards review cycle, the Commission shall engage in an examination of application of the Standards for Accreditation to assure that these criteria have proven to be valid and reliable indicators of institutional quality.”
 The mid-course review is not meant to be a full-fledged review but rather is meant to ensure that the current Standards are up-to-date and useful.

-Changes to federal regulations will necessitate revisions to 23 of the Commission’s policies.
-These 23 policy changes have been organized into three groups: (1) ten policies that have relatively minor changes; (2) six policies that have moderate changes that are, in essence, mandated by federal regulation; and (3) two new policies and five existing policies with significant changes.
-Each of the proposed policy changes can be found here.
+Changes to federal regulations necessitated revisions to 23 of the Commission’s policies.
+These 23 policy changes went into effect on July 1, 2020.
+Each of the policy changes can be found here.